suttonbradley/hls-parse/README.md

 ## How to run it
 _Assumes valid Rust toolchain install_.
-- Do `cargo run-sorter` which is equivalent to `cargo run` from `crates/hls-sort`
+- Do `cargo run` from `crates/hls-sort`, or this workspace's alias: `cargo run-sorter`
-- `cargo run-sorter -- -h` for sorting options, or to fetch a different playlist
+- `cargo run-sorter -- -h` for help (sorting options, fetching a playlist besides the default, etc.)
     - For example, `cargo run-sorter -- -v resolution` to sort video streams by resolution

 ## Technical Details